 WIPO Standards

-The CWS develops WIPO Standards, which provide a single, common framework for working with intellectual property documents.
-They cover patents, trademarks, and industrial designs at all stages of the intellectual property prosecution process, as well as data dissemination.
+The CWS develops WIPO Standards, which provide a common framework for working with intellectual property documents.
+They cover patents, trademarks, industrial designs, geographical indications and copyright orphan works.
+Using WIPO Standards helps intellectual property offices around the globe work in a more efficient, harmonious, and timely fashion.

 classroom